// undine docs

 Solver Architecture

-Undine is designed both as a production-ready tool and as a platform for continued research and experimentation in fluid simulation techniques.
+Undine is designed as a production-oriented beta tool and as a platform for continued research and experimentation in fluid simulation techniques.

 This chapter gathers the architectural material that matters most to technical users, developers, and researchers.